ningshuang-yao/HiCAT/README.md

 Custom visualization can use visualization.py
 -r is HiCAT result directory.
 -s is which similarity be visualized.
--sp is the number of top HORs for visualization.
+-sp is the number of top HORs.
--sn is the minimum repeat number of HOR for visualization.
+-sn is the minimum repeat number of HOR.
 ```

 ## Contact